theHARI962n/First-ML-project/README.md

 - Train-Test Split: Split the data into training and testing sets.
 - Model Training: Train the SVM model on the training data.
 - Model Evaluation: Evaluate the model's accuracy on the training and testing data.

+## Making Predictions

+## Contributing

+Contributions are welcome!
+Please add all that you would like to change to make it better